xshshahab/unlok_crudapp/README.md

   - **PUT** `/posts/:id` - Update a post
   - **DELETE** `/posts/:id` - Delete a post

-## 🤝 Contributing

-Feel free to fork the project and make improvements!

-## 📜 License

-This project is open-source and available under the **MIT License**.

 ## 🌐 Connect with Me

 <p align="left">